You will probably by now heard of one, if not all of these. They

 Avoid many of these Badsites by checking here first. - The Badlist

-There are some great sites out there that will pay you small amounts of Bitcoin to view ads (Ptc's) Here are some that we know will pay you properly.
+There are some great sites out there that will pay you small amounts of Bitcoin to view ads (Ptc's) This is one that will pay you properly.

 PayPal and Bitcoin just don't mix